What Airport Will You Fly Into?

 Puerto Viejo de Talamanca

-Puerto Viejo de Talamanca is a laid-back Caribbean beach town known for its Afro-Caribbean culture, reggae vibe, and lush jungle coastline.
-It attracts travelers looking for a relaxed, bohemian atmosphere—especially surfers, backpackers, couples, and eco-travelers who enjoy small boutique hotels, beach cafés, and nature experiences rather than large resorts.
+Puerto Viejo de Talamanca is a laid-back Caribbean beach town known for its Afro-Caribbean culture, reggae vibe and lush jungle coastline.
+It attracts travelers looking for a relaxed, bohemian atmosphere- especially surfers, backpackers, couples and eco-travelers who enjoy small boutique hotels, beach cafes and nature experiences rather than large resorts.

-Visitors come here to surf and swim at beaches like Playa Cocles and Punta Uva, bike along the coastal road, explore wildlife in Cahuita National Park, snorkel coral reefs, visit sloth and wildlife rescue centers, and experience the area’s unique Caribbean cuisine and music scene.
+Visitors come here to surf and swim at beaches like Playa Cocles and Punta Uva, bike along the coastal road, explore wildlife in Cahuita national Park, snorkel coral reefs, visit sloth and wildlife rescue centers and experience the area’s unique Caribbean cuisine and music scene.

-Puerto Viejo de Talamanca – The main town and cultural hub with restaurants, beach bars, shops, and nightlife.
-It has a lively Caribbean vibe and is the center for tours, bike rentals, and surf culture.
+Puerto Viejo de Talamanca: The main town and cultural hub with restaurants, Beach bars, shops and nightlife.
+It has a lively Caribbean vibe and is the center for tours, bike rentals and surf culture.

-Playa Cocles – Just south of Puerto Viejo, this beach area is popular for surfing and beachfront boutique hotels.
+Playa Cocles: Just south of Puerto Viejo, this Beach area is popular for surfing and beachfront boutique hotels.
 It has a relaxed atmosphere with jungle surroundings.

-Punta Uva – One of the most scenic beaches in the region with calm turquoise water and rainforest views.
-It is ideal for kayaking, swimming, and nature-focused stays.
+Punta Uva: One of the most scenic beaches in the region with calm turquoise water and rainforest views.
+It is ideal for kayaking, swimming and nature-focused stays.

-Manzanillo – A small village near the edge of the Gandoca-Manzanillo Wildlife Refuge, known for its remote feel, wildlife, and protected coastal rainforest.
+Manzanillo: A small village near the edge of the Gandoca-Manzanillo Wildlife Refuge, known for its remote feel, wildlife and protected coastal rainforest.

 Puerto Viejo is about a 4.5 to 5 hour drive from Juan Santamaría International Airport and roughly 8 to 9 hours from Daniel Oduber Quirós International Airport, making it most convenient for travelers flying into San José.